facebookBest Cashback Credit Card Singapore (2023): Here Are The Credit Cards You MUST Own!

 How Does Cashback Work?
 Which Bank Is Best for Cashback?

-So there is a chance that they might use a credit card under the impression that the cash rewards programme is more generous or applicable to a broader range of expenditure than they actually are.
+So, there is a chance that they might use a credit card under the impression that the cash rewards programme is more generous or applicable to a broader range of expenditures than they actually are.

 And how many of us really track how much we spend to truly maximise our cashback rewards?